How to Stop Reusable Nappies Leaking

 Using reusable nappies - the ultimate guide

-As always, if you're unsure of what you need to make the switch, please do drop the team a line or use the online chat function.
+As always, if you're unsure of what you need to make the switch to our easy reusable nappies, please do drop the team a line or use the online chat function.
 The team all use the products themselves and just LOVE to chat pee poo and periods, all day long, nothing is TMI and we all love to overshare based on our own experiences...

 About the Author: Kirstin is part of the Customer Experience team at Cheeky Wipes, which since 2008 has been selling the original reusable wipes kit.
 She is mum to 3 and loves the forest, the sea and the hills!